 I came to realise that a life unexpressed is a life unfulfilled and I needed to chip away at the protective shell I had created that kept my true essence from the world.

 Finally I had the motivation to start taking brave and bold steps to owning my true essence in all parts of my life.
 Showing up as myself on social media, in friends circles, when making new friends, and in changing careers completely to align with who I really was.
-I even changed my name to be more aligned with my true essence.
+I even changed my name to reflect my true essence.

 I want this for you too.

-Click on the button and let's have an obligation free chat.
+Click on the button and let's have a chat.